 10. Lola Tampons via I Support the Girls

 Lola Tampons encourage people to purchase donation kits (which include liners, pads, tampons, cleansing wipes, or condoms) on their website.
-All these donations will then be forwarded to the non-profit organization, I Support the Girls.

 11. Alliance for Period Supplies

-The Alliance for Period Supplies is an organization sponsored by U by Kotex.
-It coordinates between companies and recipients by helping collect and distribute period supplies to those in need.
 Anyone who needs period products can text 211 or visit 211.org to find a location giving out free tampons and pads.

-13. She Supply
+12. She Supply

 This Texas-based organization leads volunteers in hosting Porch Parties, an event held from one home to the next where feminine hygiene product donations are accepted.

-14. Women In Training
+13. Women In Training

-Women In Training is a non-profit organization formed by two 12-year-old twins.
 This organization advocates for menstrual equity, menstrual education, and engages girls and non-binary youth, ages 10 to 18, in community service and social justice.

 The organization regularly hosts donation drives and activities to support the youth in need of sanitary pads, soap, toothbrushes, toothpaste, lotion, shampoo, conditioner, and other hygiene products.

-15. Free The Period
+14. Free The Period

 Free The Period chapters are present in over 40 states, always welcoming people who need free pads, tampons and menstrual cups.
-The organization sometimes opens up donations online, especially if you live in areas without an active PERIOD chapter.

 You can also help the organization put an end to tampon tax, while eradicating period poverty.

-16. #HappyPeriod
+15. #HappyPeriod

-This non-profit organization sends menstrual hygiene kits to people all over the country.
 As the first Black-led organization with a focus on menstrual health education, advocacy, and access, #HappyPeriod supports women, teens, veterans, LGBTQ, non-binary, and anyone who is homeless, low-income, or living in poverty.

 Free Feminine Hygiene Products in Schools

-Many states like Illinois, Washington, New York, New Hampshire, Virginia, and Oregon have legislation that supports HB 3614 (Menstrual Equity For All Act of 2021).
 With this law, school districts are required to provide free menstrual products for all menstruating students in public schools, including elementary, middle and high school students.

-Some schools also have programs that support women’s need for hygiene products.
-For example, Ucon’s “Campus Cup” program was focused on the “fight against plastics” and educating women about the use and benefits of menstrual cups.
 A similar program (The ExtraVAGanza Project) by the UArizona’s Office of Sustainability also gives an in-depth seminar, survey and free menstrual cups and other reusables at the campus.

-Other Freebies You Might Like
+Other Beauty and Personal Hygiene Freebies You Might Like

 If you’re interested in other free stuff that you can request online and just wait for them at home, check out this guide about all the free samples by mail I’ve discovered.